peter9811/AnimeEffects/README.md

 Clone the project and open "AnimeEffects.pro" using QtCreator Compile the project on the release profile
 Open your console of preference
-Run "windeployqt.exe --dir "AnimeEffectsWin" "path_to_the_executable"" and then copy the "Data" folder and the AnimeEffects executable to AnimeEffectsWin
+Run "windeployqt.exe --dir "AnimeEffectsWin" "path_to_the_executable" and then copy the "Data" folder and the AnimeEffects executable to AnimeEffectsWin
 ```

 * When deployment is done, you may just run AnimeEffects.exe